Stop Sabotaging Your Success: 5 Muslim Workplace Fixes

 In the hustle of corporate life, a Muslim’s workplace conduct is a reflection of their faith.
 Yet, subtle missteps can erode both reputation and spirituality.
-Discover five behaviors every Muslim must avoid to maintain dignity, honor, and an unwavering commitment to Allah's principles
+Discover five behaviours every Muslim must avoid to maintain dignity, honour, and an unwavering commitment to Allah's principles

 1. Office Banter: A Step Toward Disobedience